Emergency Medical Technician (EMT)

-The Emergency Medical Technician (EMT) program is designed for anyone who is interested in learning more about the emergency response system and in caring for patients in the back of an ambulance en route to the hospital.
-Students will gain the basic knowledge and skills necessary to provide patient care and transportation to sick and injured patients.
+The Emergency Medical Technician (EMT) program is designed for anyone who is interested in learning more about the emergency response system and caring for patients in the back of an ambulance en route to the hospital.
+Students gain the basic knowledge and skills necessary to provide patient care and transportation to sick and injured patients.

 Students who become state certified EMTs are eligible to receive college credit through Charter Oak State College!!

 CRN: 2147 | EMT | Fee: $1,299 | 6/1-8/24 | Mondays & Wednesdays 5:30pm-9:30pm | Location: Chapman Hall, Room 605 | Instructor: Mike Davis

 *Students meet in-person on Mondays and Wednesdays and complete online work throughout the week at their convenience.

 Registration is not guaranteed until payment is received or 3rd party payment is confirmed.

 Upon registration, you will receive an email from Mx-WorkforceDevelopment@MxCC.edu, and in that email, we will include instructions for payment.